fosgate29/ifunded-audit-internal-2019-04/report/generated-report/README.md

 - Test coverage is incomplete.
 It is a good practice to have 100% code coverage.
 In particular it's useful to include negative test cases ensuring that undesirable actions are impossible.
 - There are instances where contracts are split into a large number of files, making the inheritance tree difficult to reason about.
 - Both safety and efficiency can be improved by reviewing for the correct use of the keywords  `public` and `external` on functions.
-- A glossary of terms could be helfpul to people who come from a financial background, as well as blockchain developers trying to understand the securities terminology.
+- A glossary of terms could be helpful to people who come from a financial background, as well as blockchain developers trying to understand the securities terminology.
 - Code readability can be improved by adopting a consistent formatting scheme, particularly with respect to indentation and whitespace in function declaration.

 ## 2 Issue Overview